JayOnojah/todo-frontend/README.md

-# A Todo App in React TypeScript
+# Todo App using ReactJS with TypeScript

 Utilized TypeScript with front-end frameworks like React JS, Tanstack/React Query, Context API and Material UI.